isomerpages/mse-zerowaste/_waste-streams/01-e-waste.md

 ![e-waste infographic](/images/Co2.jpg)

 When e-waste is disposed of and incinerated, it results in the loss of resources as well as carbon emissions that contribute to global warming and climate change.
-E-waste also contains small amounts of heavy metals.
+E-waste also contains small amounts of heavy metals that can be hazardous to the environment and health.
 Hence, recycling our e-waste reduces the amount of heavy metals in our incineration ash.

 ### Prevention is better than cure